mduffster/null-loop-agent/README.md

 ## Future Analysis

-**Phase 2 - Agentic Tipping Point:**
+**Phase 2 - Planning-Language Tipping Point:**
 - Progressive prompt building: "a" → "A:" → "Assistant:" → "You are an assistant:" → "You are a helpful assistant who..."
-- Systematic testing of instruction granularity to find precise threshold for goal-seeking behavior
+- Systematic testing of instruction granularity to find precise threshold for planning-language behavior
 - Cross-model validation (Mistral, Qwen) to confirm tipping point patterns
-- Goal: Understand exactly how much instruction induces agency vs. inert completion
+- Goal: Understand exactly how much instruction induces planning-language markers vs. inert completion

 **Phase 3 - Model Validation:**
 - Mistral-7B-v0.3 base vs instruct comparison with clean EOF-stripped loops